koushikbajpayee06/devTinder-frontEnd/README.md

 - If token is not present , redirect user to login page
 - Logout Feature
 - Handling errors in ui
+- Get the feed and add the feed in the feed store
+- Build the

 # Deployment